Ultrahigh nitrogen-vacancy center concentration in diamond: Saturation of CW EPR

 \section{Saturation of CW EPR}

 In the main text, we presented pulse electron paramagnetic resonance measurements enabling us to determine the spin-lattice and spin-spin relaxation times of NV center ensembles.
 Even though this technique was tailored for such purposes, in certain cases there is a way to deduct from CW measurements to these values.
-The intensity of the CW EPR spectrum can be saturated by increasing the microwave power\cite{Portis1953}:
+The intensity of the CW EPR spectrum can be saturated by increasing the microwave power \cite{Portis1953}:

-where P is the microwave power, C is the cavity mode depending conversion factor, Q is the quality factor and $\gamma=$ is the electron gyromagnetic ratio often given in the following form: $\frac{\gamma}{2\pi}=28\ \frac{GHz}{T}$ .
-For our TE011 cavity $C=2.2\cdot 10^{12}\ \frac{T^2}{W}$ and the Q-factor was measured to be 5300 by the Bruker software.
+where $P$ is the microwave power, $C$ is the cavity mode dependent conversion factor, $Q$ is the quality factor, and $\gamma$ is the electron gyromagnetic ratio often given in the following form: $\frac{\gamma}{2\pi}=28\ \frac{\text{GHz}}{\text{T}}$ .
+For our TE011 cavity $C=2.2\cdot 10^{12}\ \frac{\text{T}^2}{\text{W}}$ and the $Q$-factor was measured to be 5300 by the Bruker software.
 The product of the two relaxation times appear in the denominator while all the other factors can be measured therefore fitting the above equation one yields this product from microwave power dependent EPR intensity measurements such as shown in Fig. \ref{cw_satur} for one of the NV resonance lines.

-The resulting relaxation time products listed in \ref{table:1} seem to resemble the orientation dependence of T1 and T2 directly measured by pulsed techniques presented in the main text.
-In CW EPR, T2 determines the homogeneous linewidth of a spin packet, but in our case the measured linewidth does not coincide with this.
+The resulting relaxation time products listed in \ref{table:1} seem to resemble the orientation dependence of $T_1$ and $T_2$ directly measured by pulsed techniques presented in the main text.
+In CW EPR, $T_2$ determines the homogeneous linewidth of a spin packet, but in our case, the measured linewidth does not coincide with this.
 First of all, there is a weak hyperfine interaction which splits each line in three but the shift is only about $2.2\ \text{MHz}\approx 0.8\ \text{Gauss}$.
 The individual lines can be homogeneously broadened by the dipole-dipole interaction of the NV centers and inhomogeneously by the inhomogeneity of the external magnetic field.
-In samples containing less NV centers we can resolve this structure suggesting that the homogeneous broadening might by the more significant effect.
-It seems that in this NV center concentration regime and with this relatively small hyperfine splitting it is troublesome to give estimation of the individual linewidth and hence T2.
+In samples containing less NV centers, we can resolve this structure suggesting that the homogeneous broadening might by the more significant effect.
+It seems that in this NV center concentration regime and with this relatively small hyperfine splitting it is troublesome to give an estimation of the individual linewidth and hence $T_2$.